harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/load-testing-with-postman-collections.md

 [Postman](https://getpostman.com/) is one of the best-in-market tools for functional testing of APIs.
 As a Postman user, you organize your API tests into collections of requests.
 While this is great for functional testing, it's also important to understand how API endpoints perform under load.

-The presented information covers how to use the Portman to Load Impact converter with version 4.0 of Load Impact.
+The presented information covers how to use the Portman to LoadImpact converter with version 4.0 of Load Impact.
 Version 4.0 is based on the open source load generator, k6.

 ## How to use the Postman to Load Impact converter